d-vafi/Ctrl-Alt-Elite/README.md

-Make sure you're on the path of the porject folder: ./Ctrl-Alt-Elite run the following commands: npm install npm run dev
+Make sure you're on the path of the porject folder: ./Ctrl-Alt-Elite run the following commands: npm install npm start

-React Vite will return this:
+It will return this:
-VITE v4.5.9  ready in 1021 ms

   ➜  Local:   http://localhost:XXXX/
   ➜  Network: use --host to expose